 If the 502 Bad Gateway error cropped up after installing a new theme or plugin, it’s possible that one of these programs could be the culprit.
 A poorly coded or incompatible plugin could cause a conflict that results in a server being slow or unable to communicate.

 To find out if this is the case, you’ll need to deactivate your plugins.
-If you still have access to your site, go to your admin dashboard and navigate to Plugins.
+If you still have access to your site, go to your WordPress admin area and navigate to Plugins.
 Then, select and deactivate any new plugins you’ve installed:

 Alternatively, you can deactivate all of your plugins at once to see if the issue resolves itself.
 If it does, you’ll have to reactivate your plugins one at a time in order to see which one is acting up.

 If you’re unable to access your WordPress admin dashboard, you’ll need to go through a backdoor to manually deactivate your plugins without logging into wp admin.
 You have two options: connect to your website via the File Manager in your hosting account, or use a File Transfer Protocol (FTP) client like FileZilla.

 We’ll be using FileZilla to show you how to connect to your site’s back end and deactivate your plugins.
 You’ll need to enter your credentials, including username and server address.
 You can obtain this information from your hosting account.